Choose Your Standard

 Lightweight Design

 Judo’s scanner consists of only three functions, all of which are idempotent.
-The scanner incrementally returns semantic tokens on demand for you to process as you see fit.
-Think Python generator function or Lua coroutine.
+The scanner incrementally returns tokens on demand for you to process as you see fit.

 Judo’s parser is optional.
 It builds an in-memory tree structure with a custom memory allocator you provide.
-Both the parser and scanner can process null and non-null terminated JSON strings.
+Both the scanner and parser can process null and non-null terminated JSON strings.

 Ultra Portable